jundalisay/spblist/content/en/research/paracelsus/nature/book-04/chapter-01.md

 The life of Bones is the liquor of Mummie.

 The life of flesh.
-The life of flesh, and blood is nothing else but the spirit of Salt, which preserves them from stinking, and putrefaction, and is of it selfe as water separated from them.
+The life of flesh, and blood is nothing else but the spirit of Salt, which preserves them from stinking, and putrefaction, and is of it self as water separated from them.

 The life of every Element.
 Now concerning the life of Elements, you must know that the life of Water is its running.
 For when by the coldnesse of the Firmament it is congealed into ice, it is dead, and its mischievousnesse is taken from it, that nobody can bee drowned in it.

 What the life of Fire is.
-The life of Fire is Aire, for Aire makes fire burne with greater vehemency, and heate: Also there cometh forth from all Fire a kind of Aire, which will blow out a candle, and drives up a feather, as you may dayly see before your eyes.
+The life of Fire is Aire, for air makes fire burne with greater vehemency, and heate: Also there cometh forth from all Fire a kind of Aire, which will blow out a candle, and drives up a feather, as you may dayly see before your eyes.
 Wherefore[Pg 34] the flame of Fire is choaked if it bee so stopt up, that it can neither receive in Aire, and let out its own Aire.

-What the life of Aire is.
+What the life of air is.
-The Aire lives by, and of it selfe, and gives life to all other things.
+The air lives by, and of it self, and gives life to all other things.

 What the life of Earth is.
-The earth of it selfe is dead, but the Element of it is an invisible, and secret life.
+The earth of it self is dead, but the Element of it is an invisible, and secret life.